JeremLeOuf/CarbonAware-Redeployment/README.md

 ```

 Verify all tests pass before proceeding to deployment.
+If some tests are failing, check the logs to investigate why.

 ---

-## Deploying the Application
+## Deploying the application

-Run the interactive deployment script to select the optimal region based on carbon intensity:
+Run the interactive deployment script to select the initial region where you want to deploy your application based on carbon intensity recommendations:

 ```bash
 python3 redeploy_interactive.py